rickcoates/coursera-tidy-data/README.md

 To download the raw HAR data from source, set `download.data = TRUE`.
 To change the root directory of where the data set resides (or where it should be placed if downloaded from source), set the `directory` parameter to the desired directory.

 A data.frame containing the second tidy data set, as defined in CodeBook.md, is returned.
-The same data set is also saved as a CSV file, named *HAR_Tidy_Summarized.csv*, to the working directory.
+The same data set is also saved as a CSV format file, named *HAR_Tidy_Summarized.txt*, to the working directory.

 If the first (unsummarized) tidy data set is of interest, it can be created independently as follows: